Marine Le Pen refuses to wear headscarf

 The far-right presidential candidate is on a two-day tour of Lebanon where she is courting Franco-Lebanese votes ahead of the first round of French elections on April 23.

+Le Pen told reporters that she was surprised by the requirement.
+But a spokesman for the Grand Mufti said Le Pen had been informed of the need to wear a head covering before the meeting.

-Le Pen told reporters that she was surprised by demands that she wear a scarf, and said she had met the Grand Mufti of Al-Azhar during a visit to Egypt in 2015 without covering her head.
+Le Pen said she had met the Grand Mufti of Al-Azhar during a visit to Egypt in 2015 without covering her head.

 "I met the grand mufti of Al-Azhar," she told reporters.
 "The highest Sunni authority didn't have this requirement, but it doesn't matter."